Why are Crabs Crabby? And Picture Books on Crabs

 I think Shirley means D is for Dinner and that means you Blue Crab!

 Located just below the Mason-Dixon line, Maryland is flavored with both northern and southern culture and tradition.
-Defined by the largest estuary in the United States (The Chesapeake Bay), Maryland’s historic sites/sights include capital city Annapolis and the U.S Naval Academy, Muddy Creek Falls, and the running of the Preakness Stakes in Baltimore.
-Noteworthy residents include Harriet Tubman and Francis Scott Key.
+Defined by the largest estuary in the United States (The Chesapeake Bay), Maryland’s historic sites/sights include the capital city Annapolis and the U.S Naval Academy, Muddy Creek Falls, and the running of the Preakness Stakes in Baltimore.
+Noteworthy residents include Harriet Tubman and Francis Scott Key. [picture book, ages 6 and up]

 Now that I’ve alerted you to the egregious crimes against crabs, I hope you will join me in promoting a new message of happy, well-educated, spunky crabs such as Sebastian the Crab.
 They are not just dinner folks.
 If you see a crab, don’t poke it with a stick (like I almost did).
 If you do, you are provoking the crab into a cranky state of mind!